mannixp/SpectralDoubleDiffusiveConvection/README.md

-# Parrallelised-Spectral-Code-for-Double-Diffusive-Convection
+# AxisymmetricSphericalDoubleDiffusiveConvection

+**Linear Stability Code**

-This code approximates the system of partial differential equations, by making use of an expansion and projection onto a basis of N Legendre polynomials.
-Although accurate this expansion incurs a complexity of ~ N^3, making this code impractical for large N without parallelisation.
-Using Fortran wrappers and open MPI directives, this code implements time-stepping using a Crank-Nicolson or Euler Implicit scheme.
+This code approximates the system of linearised partial differential equations, by making use of an expansion and projection onto a basis of $N_{\theta}$ Legendre polynomials and $N_r$ Chebyshev collocation points in the radial direction.
+Activating an Anaconda environment with the appropriate dependencies installed `numpy, matplotlib, scipy` and then executing

+`python3 LIN_PROB.py`

+computes and plots the neutral curves shown in figure 2 of (Mannix et al. JFM 202?).

+**Steady state code**